-So far, the Institute of Continuing Education has on 17th February 2014 started offering two courses: SPSS and Logistic Models analysis, and Project Monitoring and Evaluation.
+Since February 2014, the ICE has been offering two short courses namely: SPSS and Logistic Models analysis and Project Monitoring and Evaluation.

+Chapter Three

-Chapter Three POSTGRADUATE PROGRAMMES OFFERED BY OUT
+POSTGRADUATE PROGRAMMES OFFERED BY OUT

 The Open University of Tanzania started to offer the Postgraduate programmes in 2001.
 The first batch of Postgraduate students was enrolled in Postgraduate Diploma in Education, Postgraduate Diploma in Law, Master in Distance Education, Master of Education, Master of Arts, Master of Science, MSc.
 CED, Master of Laws, and Ph.D in various fields.
 Out of the 150 enrolled students 26 were females.
 The proportion of female was less than 18% of all the enrolled students in that particular year.